Category Archives: Eglish

 “We’ve still a few problems to sort out”, said 42-year old Francie Boyle, “But we’re working on them.
 Plunkett Muldoon [who specialises in ball and hoop] tried to leap off the floor to do a mid-air straddle, and he landed with his full weight on top of a whole lock of chickens.
 His leotard was in a right mess.
 To be honest, the chickens didn’t look great either”.

-Boyle also incurred the wrath of the other two members of the team for making a mess of the brand new white gymnast flooring.
+Boyle also incurred the wrath of the other two members of the team for making a mess of the brand new white gymnast flooring at the Coventry based gymnastics facility they were practicing in on weekends.

 “Aye, that’s right”, said a shame-faced Boyle, who most enjoys working with ribbon.
 “I traipsed slurry all the way over the brand new padded matting when I was trying to get into an arabesque.
 I suppose I should have taken the wellies off first but I’m a slave to my corns this time of year.
 And I suppose I need to invest in some proper ribbon.
 Using blue rope just gets all tangled up”.